One election fallout is that we can end up falling out with friends and family over the result. This can be super hard to deal with.

 We can’t just have relationships with people that we always agree with.
 It might make life easier if we surrounded ourselves with people who have the same views as us but also maybe a bit boring.

 Lots of people manage to have really good relationships with people where they have huge differences of opinion about life, rights, religion, politics, the universe.
 But how?

 The key is not what you say but how you say it.
-By talking about how we talk (meta-communication), agreeing some rules, showing compassion and doing a better job of listening we can all have relationships with people we disagree with.
+By talking about how we talk (meta-communication) we can have disagreements in good relationships.
+That means agreeing some rules, showing compassion and doing a better job of listening.
 It’s often not the content of an argument that causes a fallout, but the pain and hurt we might inflict by how we argue.

 Make Some Rules

 Think of some disagreements you’ve had lately.
 What is it that really pisses you off?
 Is it when you feel talked down to?
 When they don’t listen to you?
 Being shouted at?
 When they feel like they just don’t want to believe you?
 Trying to make you look stupid?
 Bringing up something personal about you?
 When they don’t care about your facts?
 Playing devil’s advocate?
 When they don’t care about your emotions?
 When all they want is to just win the argument?

 What really annoys you in an argument?
 What really annoys them?

 Why not come up with your own list?
 Maybe use this list to start you off.
 Once you’ve got a list you can then be more able to clearly say things like.